The Beautiful Future is a collaboration between Nick Bonner of Koryo Studio, Dominic Johnson-Hill of Plastered 8.

 I (Nick) met the artists for The Beautiful Future several times during the process of developing Dominic’s and my sketches.
 They are academically trained artists and the ones we selected had specialized in illustrative design.
 They are highly skilled but certainly, for them, it was an unusual project.

-We gave them sufficient material to work from – our sketches gave the structure of the paintings plus photographic images of buildings etc but we left the rest up to them.
-The only feedback we had was that the artists found it an unusual project, but enjoyable.
+We gave them sufficient material to work from.
+Our sketches gave the structure of the paintings plus photographic images of buildings etc. We left the rest up to them.
+The only feedback we had was that the artists found it an unusual project.
+But enjoyable!

-BELOW: The artwork has been used in numerous publications and continues to circulate.
+The Beautiful Future artwork has been used in numerous publications and continues to circulate (right).